ietf-wg-cellar/flac-specification/flac.md

 Both defined coding methods work the same way, but differ in the number of bits used for rice parameters.
 The 4 bits that directly follow the coding method bits form the partition order, which is an unsigned number.
 The rest of the entropy block consists of 2^(partition order) partitions.
 For example, if the 4 bits are 0b1000, the partition order is 8, and the rest of the entropy block contains 2^8 = 256 partitions.

-Each partition contains a certain amount of samples.
-The number of samples in the first partition is equal to (blocksize >> partition order) - predictor order, i.e. the blocksize divided by the number of partitions minus the predictor order.
-In all other partitions the number of samples is equal to (blocksize >> partition order).
+Each partition contains a certain amount of residual samples.
+The number of residual samples in the first partition is equal to (blocksize >> partition order) - predictor order, i.e. the blocksize divided by the number of partitions minus the predictor order.
+In all other partitions the number of residual samples is equal to (blocksize >> partition order).

 The partition order MUST be so that the blocksize is evenly divisible by the number of partitions.
 This means for example that for all uneven blocksizes, only partition order 0 is allowed.
 The partition order also MUST be so that the (blocksize >> partition order) is larger than the predictor order.
 This means for example that with a blocksize of 4096 and a predictor order of 4, partition order cannot be larger than 9.

-In case the coded residual of the current subframe is one with a 4-bit Rice parameter (see table at the start of this section), the first 4 bits of a partition are either a rice parameter or an escape code.
+In case the coded residual of the current subframe is one with a 4-bit Rice parameter (see table at the start of this section), the first 4 bits of each partition are either a rice parameter or an escape code.
 These 4 bits indicate an escape code if they are 0b1111, otherwise they contain the rice parameter as an unsigned number.
 In case the coded residual of the current subframe is one with a 5-bit Rice parameter, the first 5 bits indicate an escape code if they are 0b11111, otherwise they contain the rice parameter as an unsigned number as well.

 In case an escape code was used, the partition does not contain a variable-length rice coded residual, but a fixed-length unencoded residual.
 Directly following the escape code are 5 bits containing the number of bits with which the residual is stored, as an unsigned number.